-Page 2 of 3 - “The chairman of the board is wrong,” said Meagher.
+“The chairman of the board is wrong,” said Meagher.
 “Somewhere along the line you are going to destroy Main Street, Pennsylvania.”

 Meagher said he is the “first to admit” the landlord at the current location “is not the easiest to work with,” but said the PLCB didn’t give anyone in the borough a chance.

 “We have buildings here which would have been sufficient,” said Meagher.